msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

 ## 3. Business Modeling and Analysis

-In the BPR life cycle, to diagnose issues in the existing process and redesign the new process, it is essential to thoroughly analyze the current business.
+In the BPR life cycle, to diagnose issues in the existing process and redesign the process, it is essential to thoroughly analyze the current business.
 However, in practice, conducting various experiments to understand the business mechanisms through real-world operations is not easy.
 This is similar to the difficulty of predicting the causes and direction of a tornado by experimenting with an actual tornado.
 Therefore, to analyze the existing issues, we need alternatives that allow for various experiments, and we refer to this as a model.
-A model is a simplified representation of the complex real world, where irrelevant details are removed, and only the important aspects are focused on.
-Since the real world is too vast and complex to analyze in its entirety, we abstract or condense only the areas of interest to create a model.
-Examples of models we encounter in daily life include architectural blueprints or maps.
+A model is a simplified representation of the complex real world, focusing only on the important aspects while removing irrelevant details.
+Since the real world is too vast and complex to analyze in its entirety, we abstract or condense only the areas of interest in order to create a model.
+Examples of models encountered in daily life include architectural blueprints or maps.
 Not all maps represent the entire real world in detail; for instance, contour maps focus only on elevation information.
 In other words, when we are interested in the elevation information of a specific location, we create a contour model.

 >![](../../uengine-image/1-4-image.png)
 >**Figure 1-4) Real World and Model**